Federal Stafford Loan Program

 The Federal Stafford Loan Program allows you to borrow money with low interest for educational expenses.
 Effective July 1, 2010, all new federal student loans come directly from the U.S. Department of Education (ED) under the William D. Ford Federal Direct Loan Program (Federal Direct Loans).* The financial aid office at the college you attend will assist you with the loan application process, if you decide to borrow.

 There are two types of Federal Stafford Loans available: subsidized and unsubsidized.
-Eligibility for subsidized Federal Stafford Loans is based on financial need, and the federal government pays the interest on your behalf on loans disbursed before July 1, 2012 while you are enrolled at least half time, during the six-month grace period and during authorized deferment periods.
-If your loan is disbursed on or after July 1, 2012, you will be responsible for paying the interest during the six-month grace period.
-You are also responisble for paying the interest during repayment.
+Eligibility for subsidized Federal Stafford Loans is based on financial need, and the federal government pays the interest on your behalf on loans while you are enrolled at least half time, during the six-month grace period and during authorized deferment periods.
+You are responsible for paying the interest during repayment.
 Eligibility for unsubsidized Federal Stafford Loans is not based on financial need, but you are responsible for paying interest at all times.
 You may pay this interest while in school, or you can allow it to accrue and it will be added to your principal balance to be paid off with the rest of your loan when you stop attending on at least a half-time basis.

 * Before July 1, 2010, Stafford, PLUS, and Consolidation Loans were also made by private lenders under the Federal Family Education Loan Program.